nglendening/nglendening.github.io/_pages/cv.md

 ======
 * **Ph.D.** Public Health, *University of California, Irvine*, 2025
   * Concentration in Global Health
   * Advisor: Daniel M. Parker
+  * Dissertation: The social, ecological, and epidemiological dynamics of settler populations in Southwest Ethiopia

 * **MSc**  African Development, *The London School of Economics and Political Science*, 2019
 * **BSc (Hons)** Politics and International Relations, *The London School of Economics and Political Science*, 2018